exaexa/hs19/u1/README.md

-After you have the package working, use `cabal sdist` to obtain a source distribution archive for the package (usually something like `YourSurnameN.tar.gz`).
+After you have the package working, use `cabal sdist` to obtain a source distribution archive for the package (usually something like `YourSurnameN.tar.gz`, or perhaps `YourSurnameN-0.1.0.0.tar.gz` with version string).
 Upload this archive into the corresponding field in SIS study group interface.

 ### Pre-submit checks